GanttPRO is online Gantt chart software that allows you to create and schedule projects with the help of Gantt diagrams.

-For personal projects where one user is active, we offer the Essential plan.
-This pricing plan has almost all functionality GanttPRO offers except for team features as simply users can’t work with teams on the Essential plan.
+For personal projects where one user is active, we offer the Individual plan.
+This pricing plan has almost all the functionality GanttPRO offers except for team features as simply users can’t work with teams on the Individual plan.

 Here users can create an unlimited number of projects, work with tasks, dates, dependencies, milestones, and baselines, share their projects using Public URL, export to popular formats, and be engaged in resource management.